Climatepedia

 Biofuel

 Fuel derived from organic matter (biomass), such as plants, agricultural waste, or algae.
-Biofuels are considered renewable alternatives to fossil fuels, though their sustainability depends on production methods.
+Biofuels are considered renewable alternatives to fossil fuels.

 Biomass

-Organic material from plants and animals, including wood, agricultural residues and organic waste, that can be used for energy production or as feedstock.
+Organic material from plants and animals that can be used for energy production or as feedstock.
 Biomass can act as a renewable energy source when managed sustainably.

 Blue Carbon